swiftlang/swift-evolution/proposals/nnnn-sendable-function-values.md

 ### Sendable `actor` methods

 Since all `actor` types are `Sendable`, their methods will also be considered `@Sendable` as part of the earlier proposed rules.
+The challenge is that, a `@Sendable` function is not required to have argument and return types that conform to `Sendable`.
+That is a rule about actor-isolation.
+Whether an argument to an actor-isolated function is required to be `Sendable` depends on the isolation of the context in which the call appears.

-The challenge is that, once partially-applied to an `actor` method, the object instance to which the method is isolated is not visible in the function type.
+Getting back to function values: once partially-applied to an `actor` instance, the instance to which the method is isolated will not be visible in the function's type.
 Barring major extensions to the language, we have to assume the isolation of the context in which the partially-applied method will be used is unknown.
 Thus, a `@Sendable` function value representing a method isolated to an actor instance must:

 1. Carry `async` and/or `throws` in its type.
 2. Have its arguments and return type all conform to `Sendable`.

-> **Rationale:** For a normal call to a non-async method of an actor from a different isolation domain, you must `await` it because it is implicitly treated as an `async` call (and `throws` for distributed actors) because actors are non-blocking.
+> **Rationale:** Even for a normal call to a non-async method of an actor from a different isolation domain, you must `await` as it is implicitly treated as an `async` call (and `throws` for distributed actors) because actors are non-blocking.
 To maintain isolation principles, the argument and return types of an actor-isolated function must also conform to `Sendable`.
 Thus, these proposed rules for partially-applied methods mirror the ones for the fully-applied case in a `nonisolated` context.

 ### Global-actors and function types